Otabek0111/DailyCalendar/README.md

 ## How to Use
 Upon opening Yourdailycalendar, you will be presented with a form to enter your personal information, dietary preferences, and workout schedule.
 Follow these steps:

-**Personal Information:**
-Enter your first name, last name, city, region/state, postal code, and country.
-This information is used to customize weather forecasts and diet food based on your location.

 **Food Recipes:**
 Select your preferred diet from the provided options (e.g., Gluten-Free, Ketogenic, Vegan, etc.).
 The dashboard will display dietary preferences.